-The Gaiety was originally built in 1893 to the design of John Rennison (architect of the Sefton Hotel in Douglas) and commissioned by Thomas Lightfoot (who was the originator of the Douglas Horse tramway) and C.F.
-Maley who owned the plot.
-It was then known as the Marina.
-Six months after opening the consortium was declared bankrupt and it was bought out of auction and renamed the Pavilion.
-There were 4 entertainment companies all making losses and in 1898 they embarked on "The Great Amalgamation Scheme".
-The 4 companies, including The Pavilion Ltd went into voluntary liquidatioin and then jointly formed the Palace and Derby Castle Group.
-They then commissioned the renowned Theatre architect Frank Matcham to convert the building into an Opera House and Theatre.
-The Gaiety opened on July 16th 1900 with a West End production of "The Telephone Girl" starring Miss Ada Blanche and her company.
+'The Gaiety Theatre and Opera House' was originally built as 'The Marina' to the design of John Rennison (architect of the Sefton Hotel and other buildings in Douglas) and commissioned by Thomas Lightfoot (who was the originator of the Douglas Horse tramway).
+It opened on the 8th July 1893 and closed on the 15th September when the company declared bankruptcy.
+The building was put up for auction in January 1894 and bought and re-opened on 1st February 1894 with a concert by the Douglas Cantata Society.
+Shortly after, it was renamed 'The Pavilion'.
+There were 4 entertainment companies running venues in Douglas all making losses because they all were trying to undercut their rivals.
+In 1898 they embarked on "The Great Amalgamation Scheme".
+The 4 companies, including The Pavilion Ltd went into voluntary liquidation and then jointly formed the Palace and Derby Castle Group.
+They then commissioned the renowned Theatre architect Frank Matcham to convert 'The Pavilion' into a theatre and opera house.
+Work started in December 1899 and 'The Gaiety Theatre and Opera House' opened on July 16th 1900 with a West End production of "The Telephone Girl" starring Miss Ada Blanche and her company from London.

 The most successful period of the Gaiety was between 1900 and 1914, also boom years for the Islands tourism industry.